PTB-OEDA/VIEWS-Startup/Brandt-VIEWS2-Demo.md

 # Distributional summaries

-Here we look at the main variable from GED, the state-based deaths in the `ged_sb` variable.
+Here look at the main variable from UCDP GED, the state-based deaths in the `ged_sb` variable.
 (This can be repeated later for the other target measures in the `dfs` object.).
 Here we compute the summarize the main quantiles from the 75th to the 99th: